m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 corner of the language where you aren't going to get much compiler help, but it might be a worthwhile sacrifice for your users.

-Addtionally you could make use of
+Additionally, you could make use of
 [runtime assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions)
 or
 [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates)
-to pass the function arugments to more specialised functions like in solution 1 example.
+to pass the function arguments to more specialized functions like in solution 1 example.

-So in conclusion I have only paritial solutions to the problem of implementing typesafe function overloads in TypeScript.
+So in conclusion, I have only partial solutions to the problem of implementing typesafe function overloads in TypeScript.
 So yeah... sorry about that!
-However, the more important point was its clear to see why someone might think combining these features might work and maybe in future versions of TypeScript it might, though I suspect it might not be a priority and might incur performance or complexity costs for implementors and users of conditional types.
+However, the more important point was it's clear to see why someone might think combining these features might work and maybe in future versions of TypeScript it might, though I suspect it might not be a priority and might incur performance or complexity costs for implementors and users of conditional types.